vacp2p/rfc/content/docs/rfcs/10/README.md

 Where TCP is supported it MUST be enabled for both dialing and listening, even if other transports are available.

+Waku v2 nodes where the environment do not allow to use TCP directly, MAY use other transports.

 A Waku v2 node SHOULD support secure websockets for bidirectional communication streams, for example in a web browser context.

 A node MAY support unsecure websockets if required by the application or running environment.

 ### Discovery domain

 Waku v2 can retrieve a list of nodes to connect to using DNS-based discovery as per [EIP-1459](https://eips.ethereum.org/EIPS/eip-1459).